Altinn/altinn-studio-docs/content/app/development/configuration/datafields/_index.en.md

 Values that share IDs will override each other and there is no way to guarantee which will be saved in the instance.
 {{% /notice%}}

-The example below displays how to set datavalues manually.
+The example below displays how to set data values manually.
 In this case it is done by adding code within `RunProcessTaskEnd` in `App.cs`, which is run when a task is completed.

 ```cs